zayrt5/4113/OS/hw3/PA3/README.md

-PA3 Host name to IP resolver
+PA3 Multithreaded / Threadsafe Host name to IP resolver

 Isaiah Thomas

 make should work on all machines.